-We use Class charts for both parents and pupils to track achievements and consequences throughout the school day.
-This app can be downloaded on most smart phones and the school issues parents and pupils with a unique passcode.
-The points allocated on Class charts will be used as indicator for rewards and also to allow for tailored behaviour intervention.
+We use Class Charts for both parents and students to track achievements and consequences throughout the school day.
+This app can be downloaded on most smart phones and the school issues parents and students with a unique passcode.
+The points allocated on Class Charts will be used as indicator for rewards and also to allow for tailored behaviour intervention.
 (See our Behaviour Rewards and Sanctions policy for further information located in the school policies tab on the school website).

-Rewards & Recognition- Where students consistently demonstrate the values we expect at Maricourt, or embody our ethos of growth, knowledge, respect, love and fellowship, it is only right that they are recognised.
+Rewards & Recognition - Where students consistently demonstrate the values we expect at Maricourt, or embody our ethos of growth, knowledge, respect, love and fellowship, it is only right that they are recognised.
 Positive reinforcement of behaviours can also have a substantial impact of improving overall behaviour.
-At Maricourt we put emphasis on the use of recognition the highlight goods behaviour and attitudes.
+At Maricourt we put emphasis on the use of recognition the highlight good behaviour and attitudes.

 In lessons staff issue reward points in recognition of good work and effort and a structured reward point system is in place (R1-R5).
 There are planned celebrations and trips throughout the year.
-We also reward for other positive behaviours such as, Mercey Values and participation in extra- curricular activities.
+We also reward for other positive behaviours such as, Mercy Values and participation in extra-curricular activities.

-Year group assemblies take place on a weekly basis and progress leaders use assembly time to praise the efforts and achievements of their students.
-Each week in form time, form tutors review achievement points with students and discussions take place around this.
+Year group assemblies or Prayer and Liturgy take place on alternating weekly basis and Progress Leaders use assembly or Prayer and Liturgy time to praise the efforts and achievements of their students.
+Each week in form time, Form Tutors review achievement points with students and discussions take place around this.

-Each term a 'Reward Assembly' and trip/ activity takes place which enables the pastoral team to reflect on the achievements of the whole year group
+Each term a 'Reward Assembly' and trip/activity takes place which enables the pastoral team to reflect on the achievements of the whole year group

-Consequences- As with the consistent use of rewards, Maricourt has high standards and expectations for behaviour and clear guidelines are in place which are followed by all staff.
+Consequences - As with the consistent use of rewards, Maricourt has high standards and expectations for behaviour and clear guidelines are in place which are followed by all staff.
 Where students fall short of Maricourt's values and high expectations, it is necessary to put in place consequences to highlight behaviour as undesirable.